-MINIMUM CAPITAL REQUIREMENT (MCR) E.2.2.
+E.2.2.
+MINIMUM CAPITAL REQUIREMENT (MCR)

 The Company uses the Standard Formula to calculate its Minimum Capital Requirement (MCR).
-The amount of the MCR for the reporting period is CHF 4.0m.
+The amount of the MCR for the reporting period is CHF 4.2m (CHF 4.3 in the prior year).